NextronSystems/valhallaAPI/README.md

 response = v.get_rule_info(rulename="Casing_Anomaly_ByPass")
 ```

-Note that the rule info for `Casing_Anomaly_ByPass` is the only info that you can retrieve with the DEMO API key.
+IMPORTANT: The rule info endpoint is rate limited.
+You can use it for single lookups.
+Bulk requests lead to bans.

 An example output of a rule info request will look like
 ```json